-Fellowship Period: October 2021 - February 2022
+Fellowship Period: November 2021 - March 2022

 It’s the times we live in, marked by a raging pandemic that refuses to be assuaged by the millions of lives it has destroyed.
 On other fronts, natural disasters, economic downturns, communal assertions, casteist and sexual violence, homo- and trans- phobia, intolerance and nationalist rhetorics continue to lock us in, shut us out, pull friends and lovers apart, leave our worlds asunder.
-We try to hold on to our ways of being and belonging, living, loving and working.
+We try to hold on to our ways of being and belonging, living, loving, working and dreaming.
 We struggle to sustain our social, political, and artistic engagement with the world.
 But our experiences of loss, pain, hunger, deprivation, and violation, bear distinctive scars deepened by our identities of caste, gender, class, sexuality, dis/ability, and ethnicity.

 What we are really confronting today is the timelessness of our oppressions.
 Continuing patriarchal control of our bodies, selves, minds, and spaces.
 Increasing legitimacy of family and community power on individuals.
 New strictures guised as protective measures.
 Willful marginalisation of those dis-abled by society, or dis-owned by the state.
 Systemic violence that reinforces hierarchies and intensifies the fragility of the most vulnerable.
 Widespread ‘othering’ of entire communities and regions as contagion to be controlled, pushed aside, their hope of equality quashed forever.
 State sponsored vigilante actions, majoritarian aggressions, and of course, outright suppression of our freedom to speak and act, especially as women, trans* and queer folks.